Overview

 Possible atrial fibrillation ablation risks include:

-• Bleeding or infection at the site where the catheters were inserted
+• Bleeding or infection at the area where the catheters were placed.

-• Slow heart rate that could require a pacemaker to correct
+• Slow heart rate that could require a pacemaker to fix.

-• Narrowing of the veins that carry blood between the lungs and heart (pulmonary vein stenosis)
+• Narrowing of the veins that carry blood between the lungs and heart, called pulmonary vein stenosis.

-• Damage to the kidneys from contrast dye used during the procedure
+• Damage to the kidneys from dye, called contrast, used to see the arteries during the treatment.

-Discuss the risks and benefits of atrial fibrillation ablation with your health care provider to decide whether it's right for you.
+Talk to your healthcare professional about the risks and benefits of atrial fibrillation ablation.
+Together you can decide whether the treatment is right for you.

 How you prepare